nprapps/roku-tinydesk/README.md

 **Notes**:

-* The *Shutdown* action isn't recorded until the next time the application is run, because there is no reliable shutdown event in a Roku app. `sessionDuration` will always be approximate.
+* The *Shutdown* action isn't recorded until the next time the application is run, because there is no reliable shutdown event in a Roku app.
+As a result, `sessionDuration` will always be approximate.
 * The *Stop* action is reported alongside the *Finish* action when a video is completed, for purposes of tracking playtimes.
 * There is no concept of a *ping* in this event model, so users will appear inactive on the Google Analytics dashboard while in the middle of a long video or sitting on a menu.
 Their `sessionDuration` recorded in the *Shutdown* event will correctly include the this time.